 Larpenteur Avenue Resurfacing & Three-Lane Conversion

-A new, smooth layer of pavement will be added to Larpenteur Avenue between Dale Street and Interstate 35E in Maplewood, Roseville and Saint Paul will be resurfaced in 2020.
-The road will be permanently striped as a three-lane road with bike lanes.
+A new, smooth layer of pavement will be added to Larpenteur Avenue between Dale Street and Interstate 35E in Maplewood, Roseville and Saint Paul and the road will be permanently striped as a three-lane road with bike lanes.